-one hand beneficiaries of the Indian trust obligation, and on the other hand, sovereign cotrustees of natural resources in their own right.
+and on the other hand, sovereign co-trustees of natural resources in their own right.

 The federal and state trustees that took jurisdiction over ceded lands 150 years ago were infant governments.
 They had no experience at all in managing a natural trust.
 You might say it was like putting a child in charge of a cookie jar.
 These new trustees allowed unprecedented human indulgence, with little concern for the sustainability of fish populations.
-Federal dams now kill over 90% of the population of certain salmon species.
-Roughly half of the historic range of Pacific salmon has been extirpated.
-He National Marine Fisheries Service has declared that "few examples of naturally functioning aquatic systems now remain in the Pacific Northwest."
-As a result of federal and state trustees presiding over the Great Table of the Columbia River, wild salmon runs in the basin are at 2% of their historic levels.
-In just 150 years since the treaties were signed, the federal and state trustees have depleted the salmon trust which tribal trustees had maintained for 10,000 years.
+Federal dams now kill over 90 percent of the population of certain salmon species.55 Roughly half of the historic range of Pacific salmon has been extirpated.56 The National Marine Fisheries Service has declared that "few examples of naturally functioning aquatic systems now remain in the Pacific Northwest."57 As a result of federal and state trustees presiding over the Great Table of the Columbia River, wild salmon runs in the basin are at 2 percent of their historic levels.58 In just 150 years since the treaties were signed, the federal and state trustees have depleted the salmon trust which tribal trustees had maintained for ten thousand years.

 And now, in addition to the low salmon runs, the fish are contaminated by toxic chemicals present in the waters and sediments of the Columbia River Basin.
-In 2002, EPA published a study in which it presented the results of a two-year survey of toxic chemicals in fish from the Columbia River Basin.
-Two hundred eighty-one fish samples from various species were collected at twenty-four sites in the Columbia River
+In 2002, EPA published a study in which it presented the results of a two-year survey of toxic chemicals in fish from the Columbia River Basin.59 Two hundred eighty-one fish samples from various species were collected at twenty-four sites in the Columbia River Basin between 1996 and 1998.60 Every fish sampled had at least one of ninety-two chemicals in varying concentrations.61 These include chlorinated dioxins and furans, PCBs, arsenic, chlordane, mercury, and DDT.62